Guest author Garrett and I made these mashed potatoes the other day. So good! ~Elise

 Still, one dish came out perfectly – the mashed potatoes.
 Not regular mashed potatoes, but loaded with salty goat cheese and mellow bits of sage mashed potaotes.
 Dreamy and creamy, they were the biggest (and only) hit of the night.

 Many years later and I’ve tinkered the recipe with Elise.
-We took out the cream in lieu of more goat cheese and added brown butter to the mix.
+We took out the cream in lieu of more goat cheese and added browned butter to the mix.
 The result is the smoothest potatoes you’ve ever had with a nutty, earthy flavor.
 It’s a dish that can save any Thanksgiving dinner.

 Mashed Potatoes with Brown Butter, Goat Cheese, and Sage Recipe